aisouard/libwebrtc/README.md

     Defaults to OFF, will define the `component_build` gn argument to `true` if enabled.
 This option will build a shared library instead of a static one.

+- **DEPOT_TOOLS_PATH**

+    Set this variable to your own `depot_tools` directory.
+This will prevent CMake from fetching the one matching with the desired WebRTC revision.

 - **NINJA_ARGS**